 During his lifetime, Corwin was recognized as an internationally renowned physician, and received numerous honors from his professional colleagues, including appointments to leading medical societies.
 Apart from his medical career, Corwin was very active in community affairs, serving on the Pueblo School Board for more than 40 years, Pueblo Municipal Library Board, and the Colorado State Board of Agriculture, as well as many statewide and national medical and civic committees.

 When he passed away in 1929, the Pueblo Chieftain eulogized him in these words: “The City mourns the passing of a scholar, a philosopher, a builder, a servant of mercy…he has been summoned to his reward.”

 Following his death in June, 1929, CF&I executives renamed CF&I’s hospital from Minnequa Hospital to Corwin Hospital in his honor.
 In 1949, that hospital merged with the hospital operated by the Sisters of Charity, renaming the hospital once again to St. Mary-Corwin Hospital.

-Photos courtesy Steelworks Center of the West
+Story and photos courtesy Steelworks Center of the West